eclipse-sumo/sumo/docs/web/docs/TraCI/Vehicle_Signalling.md

 - **VEH_SIGNAL_BLINKER_RIGHT** and **VEH_SIGNAL_BLINKER_LEFT**:
 The blinker is activated in either of the following conditions
-  - The vehicle is about to take a turn at an intersection (activated 7 seconds before reachin the intersection)
+  - The vehicle is about to take a turn at an intersection (activated 7 seconds before reaching the intersection)
-  - Either of the [continous lane-change models](../Simulation/SublaneModel.md) is active
+  - Either of the [continuous lane-change models](../Simulation/SublaneModel.md) is active
   - A desired lane change cannot be executed due to neighboring vehicles.
 - **VEH_SIGNAL_EMERGENCY_BLUE**: when switched on, a blinking blue